esakrissa/modern-isoner/README.md

 # Modern ISONER

-Modern ISONER: A reimagined implementation of the ISONER (Information System on Internet Messenger) framework using modern technologies and microservices architecture.
+Modern implementation of ISONER (Information System on Internet Messenger) framework using microservices architecture.
+This project modernizes the original ISONER concept with Python, FastAPI, Supabase, Redis, and GCP Pub/Sub, providing a scalable and efficient chatbot system accessible through Telegram.

 Key features:
 - Microservices architecture with Python and FastAPI